rushiraj-gohil/Marketing-Performance-Dashboard-2/DOCUMENTATION.md

 ## 1. Project Overview

 This documentation details the design and visual logic of the Marketing Performance Dashboard, which synthesizes actionable reporting for executive, CMO, and CFO stakeholders in an e-commerce context.
-The dashboard fulfills assignment requirements by delivering both business and technical clarity, and every major visual is justified with its rationale[1].
+The dashboard fulfills assignment requirements by delivering both business and technical clarity, and every major visual is justified with its rationale.

 ***